 Is Your Intellectual Property Sufficiently Protected?

 Is your intellectual property safe with a manufacturer on the other side of the globe?
-Given the history of IP protection issues in China and other manufacturing centers, this is a real concern for new startups – but one a new business is many times willing to overlook in order to achieve lower production costs.
+Given the history of IP protection issues in China and other manufacturing centers, this is a real concern for new startups – but a new business is too often willing to overlook this in order to achieve lower production costs.